"You may not know what you are doing but we believe you can learn."

 - We don’t know and it’s none of our business.

 What is the social scene on the Cape?

-We prefer staff with compatible personalities over advanced skills.
-Interns have been invited on local dive trips and boat trips, to social gatherings and to physical activities such as bike rides, hikes and climbing gyms.
+- We prefer staff with compatible personalities over advanced skills.
+Interns have been invited on local dive trips, boat trips and social gatherings.

 What are you not telling me?